-Whilst modern-day Brazil has taken a step back in relation to LGBTQ rights by electing an extremely homophobic leader, Sao Paulo has refused to follow suit!
+Whilst modern-day Brazil has taken a step back in relation to LGBTQ rights by electing an extremely intolerant leader, Sao Paulo has refused to follow suit!
 Moving through the streets of Sao Paulo as a queer person will not generally attract any kind of trouble, although some caution would need to be exerted.

 17. Bangkok – Thailand

 Whilst Asia is not the most gay friendly continent, pink havens like Thailand exist, which we rate as one of the most LGBTQ friendly places in Asia.
-Bangkok, in particular, is one of our favourite places we've visited and keep returning to.
+Bangkok, in particular, is one of our favorite places we've visited and keep returning to.
 Whilst it's a vibrant town, filled to the brim with culture and diversity it also has a fantastic gay scene in Silom.
-We always feel welcome here – the Thais are so accustomed to welcoming LGBTQ travellers.
+We always feel welcome here – the Thais are so accustomed to welcoming LGBTQ travelers.

 The main gay festival of Bangkok to look out for is the annual Songkran Circuit parties every April that coincide with the big Buddhist New Year celebrations.
 Read more in our guide to gay Bangkok.